 In its simplest form, the introduction of uncertainty leads to a straightforward extension of the LCH.
 Consumers still want to equalize the marginal utility of consumption across periods, but since they cannot control or foresee the future perfectly, they can now only equalize marginal utility in expectation.
 If in each period, the world would turn out to be exactly as expected, the expectation would be realized perfectly and we would be back in the world illustrated by, for instance, Figure 1.
 However, expectations are generally not realized exactly and on the basis of new information one has to re-optimize.
-An example was discussed above with respect to Figure 5a, where an unanticipated adverse income shock led to a revision of the consumer's expected income path over the life cycle, which in turn led to a fall in consumption and a new trajectory for saving and wealth.
-Clearly, consumers would like to guard themselves against unpleasant surprises, such as illustrated in Figure 5a.
+For example, an unanticipated adverse income shock will lead to a revision of the consumer's expected income path over the life cycle, which in turn leads to a fall in consumption and a new trajectory for saving and wealth.
+Clearly, consumers would like to guard themselves against unpleasant surprises.
 An obvious strategy to do this is to save more as a matter of precaution.
 A vast literature has developed this so-called "precautionary saving motive".

 The extent to which consumers increase their saving when facing future risk is governed by "prudence" (Kimball, 1990; Gollier, 2001).
 By definition, a consumer is prudent if adding a zero-mean risk to her future wealth raises her optimal saving.
 An example of a zero-mean risk would be one where a consumer's next year's endowment has an equal probability of being higher or lower with respect to a baseline by, say, \$1,000.
-Whether a consumer is prudent depends on her preferences.2 Consumers may not be prudent, and hence will decrease saving if we make future financial resources more risky.
-Although the name might suggest it, prudence is not related one-to-one to risk aversion, as will become clearer below.3
+Whether a consumer is prudent depends on her preferences.
+Consumers may not be prudent and hence will decrease saving if we make future financial resources more risky.

-$^{^{2}}$ To be precise, a necessary and sufficient condition for prudence is that an agent's marginal utility of future consumption is convex (Gollier, 2001, Proposition 60).

-3 This does not mean that there is no relation, but only that one cannot infer one from the other without additional assumptions; for instance, if preferences exhibit constant relative risk aversion, then (relative) prudence is equal to (relative) risk aversion + 1 and is essentially identified by the relative risk aversion.
+&lt;sup>2 To be precise, a necessary and sufficient condition for prudence is that an agent's marginal utility of future consumption is convex (Gollier, 2001, Proposition 60).
+Prudence is related to, but not the same as risk aversion.
+A consumer is prudent if absolute risk aversion is decreasing in wealth; in the special case of constant relative risk aversion, (relative) prudence is equal to (relative) risk aversion + 1.

-While there is no logical reason why consumers would have to increase saving in the face of increased future uncertainty, empirical work suggests that generally an increase in risk leads to more saving, although the estimated sizes of precautionary saving vary considerably across studies.
-See for instance, Dynan (1993), Guiso, Jappelli, Terlizesse (1992), Lusardi (1997), Hubbard, Skinner, and Zeldes (1994a, 1994b, 1995), Banks, Blundell, and Brugiavini (2001).
+While there is no logical reason why consumers would have to increase saving in the face of increased future uncertainty, empirical work suggests that generally an increase in risk leads to more saving.
+The estimated sizes of precautionary saving vary considerably across studies (e.g., Dynan 1993; Guiso, Jappelli, Terlizesse, 1992; Lusardi 1997; Hubbard, Skinner, and Zeldes, 1994a, 1994b, 1995; Banks, Blundell, and Brugiavini, 2001).